 Falkland Islands fisheries contribute a major proportion of the reported total catch of rock cod shared with Argentina in the Southwest Atlantic, i.e., 84% of the 10-year average catch of rock cod (Ramos & Winter 2023a), and pertinent management decisions made at FIFD are relevant for the sustainability of this stock.
-Commercial rock cod catches in Falkland Islands waters have decreased significantly since 2010 (Ramos & Winter 2023a), and the proportion of rock cod discarded has increased from an annual average of 14% over the period 2010-2015 to 70% from 2016 to 2023, with up to 94% discards reported in 2021 (Falkland Islands Government unpublished data).
+Commercial rock cod catches in Falkland Islands waters have decreased significantly since 2010 (Ramos & Winter 2023a), and the proportion of rock cod discarded has increased from an annual average of 13% over the period 2010-2015 to 72% from 2016 to 2024, with up to 94% discards reported in 2021 (Falkland Islands Government unpublished data).
 Rock cod are discarded in the commercial fishery because of their small size and most of these small individuals have not reproduced during their lifetime.
 Survival rates of discards are low, and the future growth and biomass of these individuals is therefore wasted.
 Discarding may also result in less certain stock assessments because discarded catch is often not reported accurately (Guillen et al. 2018).

-Currently, rock cod is a permitted catch in finfish vessels and apart from a TAC there are no other conservation measures in any Falkland Islands fisheries (Falkland Islands Government 2023), including the Patagonian squid fishery that contributes most rock cod catches in Falkland Islands waters since 2016 (Ramos & Winter 2023a).
+Currently, rock cod is a permitted catch in finfish vessels (A-, G-, and W-licences) and apart from a TAC there are no other conservation measures in any Falkland Islands fisheries (Falkland Islands Government 2025), including the Patagonian squid fishery that has contributed most rock cod catches and discards in Falkland Islands waters since 2016 (Ramos & Winter 2023a).
 Lack of conservation measures against the incidental catch and discard of juvenile individuals can affect the state of a fishery stock, and recruitment to the fishery (Gilman et al. 2020).
-The declining biomass trend of rock cod in February parallel demersal surveys is consistent with the declining biomass trend from 2005 to 2019 based on commercial data (Winter 2020), and with the declining trend of CPUE since 2011, which has stabilized at low levels since 2020 (Ramos & Winter 2023a).
-An apparent change in its geographic distribution inferred from increasing out-of-zone catches may also have contributed to the decrease in abundance of this stock in Falkland Islands waters from 2016 to 2018 (Winter 2021, Table A1).